utep-cs-systems-courses/project1-tokenizer-RobertEvans0/README.md

 Lab Project 1: Building a Tokenizer
 ===================================
+A related demo program is in directory "sortArgDemo".
+All encouraged to thorougly understand it before attempting this project.

 All work should be your own work.
 Please see the [Course Website](https://sites.google.com/site/arch1utep/home#TOC-Academic-Honesty) for full details on the course's policy on academic honesty.

 Prototype source code for this project is in a  directory named `src`.